-Cilantro (or coriander) is a versatile herb that is essential in many Mexican, Middle-Eastern, and Indonesian style recipes, but it is almost always used fresh because it doesn't dry well.
+Cilantro (or coriander) is a versatile herb that is essential in many Mexican, Middle-Eastern, and Asian style recipes, but it is almost always used fresh because it doesn't dry well.
 It also doesn't keep fresh for long.
 Here are some ways to extend its life in your kitchen so that you will always have its bright flavor on hand.

 Watch Now: The Best Ways to Store and Preserve Cilantro

 If you simply stick a bunch of fresh cilantro into the freezer it will be discolored and mushy when it thaws.
 The reason for this is those enzymes that decompose fresh plant material can survive freezing temperatures and work on the food even while it is in the freezer.

 Fortunately, there is a way to freeze fresh cilantro so that it keeps its emerald green color and lovely flavor: You just have to blanch it first.

 Blanching kills off those decomposing enzymes.
 To blanch fresh cilantro/coriander, bring a large pot of water to a boil, and have a big bowl of ice water ready.
 Once the water is boiling, dip your bunch of cilantro into it just until it wilts.
 This shouldn't take more than a few seconds.
 You don't want to cook out the flavor of the herb, just kill off those decomposing enzymes.

 As soon as the cilantro has wilted, immediately transfer it to the ice water.
 This eliminates the residual heat that would otherwise continue to cook it.

 Pat the blanched cilantro dry.
 Strip the leaves off the stems and transfer to freezer bags and freeze.
 Spread the leaves thinly in the bags and store flat.
 This will enable you to break off just what you need when you want to use some – but not all – of a bag of frozen herbs.